 - Post at least two substantive comments to other First-year Monroe Researchers' blogs

-- Present your work at the Charles Center-sponsored Summer Research Showcase event in the fall.
+- Present your work at the Charles Center-sponsored Undergraduate Research Symposium event in the fall.